zenml-io/blog.zenml.io/_posts/2022-08-03-deploy_with_kserve.md

 Because KServe uses TorchServe as the runtime server for deploying PyTorch Model we need to provide a `model_class` path that contains the definition of our neural network architecture and a  `handler` that is responsible for handling the custom pre-post processing logic.
 You can read more about how to deploy PyTorch models with TorchServe Runtime Server [KServe Pytorch](https://kserve.github.io/website/0.9/modelserving/v1beta1/torchserve/) or in [TorchServe Official documentation](https://pytorch.org/serve/).

-The Inference pipeline consists of the following steps:
+The inference pipeline consists of the following steps:
 * pytorch_inference_processor - Load a digits image from URL (must be 28x28) and convert it to a byte array.
 * prediction_service_loader - Load the prediction service into KServeDeploymentService to perform the inference.
 * predictor - Perform inference on the image using the built-in predict function of the prediction service.

-## Running the example
 Wow, we’ve made it past all the setting-up steps, and we’re finally ready to run our code.
 All we have to do is call our Python function from earlier, sit back and wait.

 ```bash